Self-compassion: it’s unpopular & we’re doing it wrong!

-Self-compassion is very unpopular – mainly as many of us think it’s a demotivating weakness.
+Self-compassion is unpopular – mainly as many think it’s a demotivating weakness.
 Which is a shame.
 The clinical evidence suggests the exact opposite.

+However, it turned out, I wasn’t practicing SELF-compassion at all.
 Recently I’ve deepened my own self-compassion practice & it’s helping a lot.
-This was after a painful failure helped me discover that while, intellectually, I was totally on board with self-compassion.
-And I’m quite good at ‘other-compassion’ after eight years volunteering as a Lifeline phone counselor.
-But it turned out that I wasn’t actually practicing self-compassion.
+This was after a painful failure helped me discover that while, intellectually, I was totally on board with self-compassion (and I’m quite good at ‘other-compassion’ after eight years volunteering as a Lifeline phone counselor), it turned out that I wasn’t actually practicing self-compassion.
 A’tall.
+And I didn’t even know it.

-Another reason we have a dearth of self-compassion, aside from it’s unpopularity, is we ‘mis-operationlize’ it.
+Another reason we have a dearth of self-compassion, aside from myths and misunderstandings, is we often ‘mis-operationlize’ it.
 For example, I feel frustrated/annoyed/irritated whenever I hear the self-compassion mantra, “treat yourself as you would a good friend.”
-As this is such a common mis-operationalision, this means I’m frustrated/annoyed/irritated frequently.

 We are uncomfortable with painful, socially un-sanctioned thoughts and emotions (such as anger, grief, sadness, stress, anxiety, depression, regret, jealousy and envy).
 This discomfort with uncomfortable emotions means we are as quick to dismiss and rationalize them in our friends as we are in ourselves.

 But attempts at reassurance are usually worse than ineffective.
-It actually invalidates the person along with their feelings.
+Reassurance is notably unreassuring.
+Worse – so-called reassurance actually invalidates the person along with their feelings.
 I was lucky to have this ‘invalidating reassurance’ beaten out of me, in relation to other-compassion – but not self-compassion – during my Lifeline counselor training.

-So if reassurance isn’t self- or other-compassion, what IS?
+So if well intentioned reassurance isn’t self- or other-compassion, what IS?
 Well, based on much research, Kristen Neff proposes three ingredients:

 1. KINDNESS